RhizomaticRatio/RhizomaticRatio/README.md

 # Hey, I'm Oğulcan!

 I'm a master's student in Cognitive Neuroscience and Clinical Neuropsychology at the University of Padova.
-I'm passionate about neuroimaging, precision medicine, AI applications in radiodiagnostics and prognosis prediction, brain-computer interfaces (BCI), and computational models of the brain.
+I'm passionate about neuroimaging, precision medicine, AI applications in radiodiagnostics and prognosis prediction, and computational models of the brain.
 I also love painting and drawing.

 ### Projects & Notebooks